|

 Sempervivums (Houseleeks) and related plants

-We hold the NCCPG National Collections® of Sempervivum,
+hold the Plant Heritage National Collections® of Sempervivum,

-growing experience we give an illustrated account of these
+growing experience I give an illustrated account of these

 beautiful, hardy, alpine succulents and their natural history,